Libraries, Workshops, Book Clubs

-My previous 2012 thriller, A Bitter Veil, which takes place in revolutionary Iran during the 1970s, is one of three other historical stand-alones along with Havana Lost and Set the Night on Fire).
-All three have been warmly received by book groups.
+A Bitter Veil, which takes place in revolutionary Iran during the 1970s, is one of three other historical stand-alones along with Havana Lost (1958-present) and Set the Night on Fire (1968-1970).
+All have been warmly received by book groups.
 More about them in My Books.

 Cuba and Iran: Power Point Presentations